janfuhrer/podsalsa/SECURITY.md

 ### Inspect provenance

-You can manually inspect the provenance of the release artifacts by decoding the `multiple.intoto.jsonl` file.
+You can manually inspect the provenance of the release artifacts (without containers) by decoding the `multiple.intoto.jsonl` file.

 ```bash
 # get the latest release